Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-The vertices $\hat{a}$ and $\hat{x}$ have been served in step one or in step two, and hence each of them is either neighbored or lies in the surrounding of some neighbored vertices (see \autoref{lem: assignemnt one_outputOrAssignment} and \autoref{servedstep2_implies_surrounding_notneighbored}).
-Therefore there exist two STT $S_1$ and $S_2$ such that (i) both end in $\hat{v}$, (ii) $\hat{a}$ is the vertex preceding $\hat{v}$ in $S_1$, (iii) $\hat{x}$ the vertex preceding $\hat{v}$ in $S_2$, (iv) both $S_1$ and $S_2$ start in a neighbored triangle and (v) $S_1$ and $S_2$ both contain as few triangles as possible.
-Assume the only vertex in $S_1$ touching or being neighbored to some vertex different from $\hat{v}$ in $S_2$ is $\hat{v}$.
-Then the union of $S_1$ and $S_2$ together with the vertices, to which the start vertices of $S_1$ and $S_2$ are neighbored to, build an $M_1^{\ell}$ with $\ell\geqslant 1$ and we are done.
+The vertices $\hat{a}$ and $\hat{x}$ have been served in step one or two, and hence each of them is neighbored or in the surrounding of some neighbored vertices (see \autoref{lem: assignemnt one_outputOrAssignment} and \autoref{servedstep2_implies_surrounding_notneighbored}).
+Hence there exist two STT $S_1$ and $S_2$ such that (i) $\hat{a}$ is the vertex preceding $\hat{v}$ in $S_1$, (ii) $\hat{x}$ the vertex preceding $\hat{v}$ in $S_2$, and both $S_1$ and $S_2$ (iii) end in $\hat{v}$, (iv) start in a neighbored triangle and (v) contain as few triangles as possible.
+If the only vertex in $S_1$ touching or being neighbored to some vertex different from $\hat{v}$ in~$S_2$ is $\hat{v}$, then the union of $S_1$ and $S_2$ together with the vertices, to which the start vertices of $S_1$ and $S_2$ are neighbored, build an $M_1^{\ell}$ with $\ell\geqslant 1$.

-Otherwise consider the subsequence $S_3$ of $S_1$ which ends at $\hat{v}$ and starts at the last vertex $\hat{y}\neq \hat{v}$ which touches or is neighbored to some vertex different from $\hat{v}$ in $S_2$.
+Otherwise, consider the subsequence $S_3$ of $S_1$ which ends at $\hat{v}$ and starts at the last vertex $\hat{y}\neq \hat{v}$ which touches or is neighbored to some vertex different from $\hat{v}$ in $S_2$.
 Then $S_3$ and $S_2$ contain a CTNT.
 Since $\hat{a}$ and $\hat{x}$ do not touch and are not neighbored to each other there is a reduced CTNT of the above CTNT containing $\hat{v}$, $\hat{a}$, $\hat{x}$ and at least one other vertex.
 The existence of such a reduced CTNT of length at least $4$ implies that $G$ is not $M$-free (see \autoref{lem: b1 max out plan no large reduced cycle}).
-The latter statement together with the absence of copies of $M_1$ and $M_1^0$ in $\widetilde{G}$ implies the existence of a copy of $M_1^{\ell}$, for some $\ell \geqslant 1$, in $\widetilde{G}$. \end{proof}
+The latter statement together with the absence of copies of~$M_1$ and $M_1^0$ in $\widetilde{G}$ implies the existence of a copy of $M_1^{\ell}$, for some $\ell \geqslant 1$, in~$\widetilde{G}$. \end{proof}